MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/tmr-meeting-recording-change.md

 **How can I manage captions?**

 Closed captions for Teams meeting recordings will be available during playback only if the user had transcription turned on at the time of recording.
-Admins must [turn on recording transcription via policy](/microsoftteams/cloud-recording) to ensure their users have the option to record meetings with transcription.
+Admins must [turn on recording transcription](meetings-policies-recording-and-transcription#allow-transcription) to ensure their users have the option to record meetings with transcription.

 Captions help create inclusive content for viewers of all abilities.
 As an owner, you can hide captions on the meeting recording, although the meeting transcript will still be available on Teams unless you delete it there.